Babo96/ptc-captcha-solver/README.md

-Pikapy - Mass Pokemon Go Account Creator and ToS verifier
+Pikapy - [[CLOSD]]Mass Pokemon Go Account Creator and ToS verifier
 ==============================================================

+#NOTICE
+##DUE TO NIANTIC IMPLEMENTIN RECAPTCHA IN SIGN-UP PROCESS, THIS SCRIPT IS NOT WORKING ANYMORE.

 Description
 -----------